coreyp93/SerenTheme-MyKodiBuild/README.md

-# Seren Theme - MyKodiBuild
+# MyKodiBuild Theme for Seren
 A Theme For Seren
 * **Designed to work with Auramod skin**
 * **Has ClearArt**